puppetlabs/puppetlabs-accounts/README.markdown

 #### `sshkeys`

 An array of SSH public keys associated with the user.
-These should be complete public key strings that include the type and name of the key, exactly as the key would appear in its id\_rsa.pub or id\_dsa.pub file.
+These should be complete public key strings that include the type, content and name of the key, exactly as it would appear in its `id_*.pub` file, or with an optional options string preceding the other components, as it would appear as an entry in an `authorized_keys` file.
 Must be an array.
 Default: an empty array.

+Examples:

+* `ssh-rsa AAAAB3NzaC1y... bob@example.com`
+* `from="myhost.example.com,192.168.1.1" ssh-rsa AAAAQ4ngoeiC... bob2@example.com`

+Note that for multiple keys, the name component (the last) must be unique.

 #### `uid`